The maximum number of induced $C_5$'s in a planar graph: Introduction

 Very recently, Huynh, Joret and Wood \cite{HJW20} determined the order of magnitude of $f(n,H)$ for every graph $H$.

+In this paper, we initiate the study of the variant of the above problem where we are trying to maximize the number of \emph{induced} copies of a certain fixed graph $H$ in an $n$-vertex planar graph.
+Since every triangle is induced, the answer is determined by the result of Hakimi and Schmeichel for $H=C_3$.
+For $H=C_4$, note that the planar graph $K_{2,{n-2}}$ contains exactly $\frac{1}{2}(n^2-5n+6)$ induced 4-cycles.
+It follows from this observation and Theorem \ref{thm:hakimi} that the maximum number of induced 4-cycles in a planar graph with $n$ vertices is $\frac{1}{2}n^2+O(n)$.

-In this paper, we give a tight asymptotic bound on the number of induced 5-cycles in a planar graph with given number of vertices. \begin{theorem} Let $G$ be a planar graph on $n$ vertices.
-Then $G$ contains at most $\frac{n^2}{3}+O(n)$ induced $C_5$'s. \end{theorem}
+In this paper, we determine exactly the maximum number of induced $5$-cycles in a planar graph on $n$ vertices, for $n$ sufficiently large.
+In order to state the formula, we define the following function.